wavmark/wavmark/README.md

 # WavMark
 > AI-based Audio Watermarking Tool

-- ⚡  **Leading Stability:** The watermark resist to **10**  types of common attacks like Gaussian noise, MP3 compression, high-pass filter, and speed variation; achieving over **29** times in robustness compared with the traditional method.
+- ⚡  **Leading Stability:** The watermark resist to **10**  types of common attacks like Gaussian noise, MP3 compression, low-pass filter, and speed variation; achieving over **29** times in robustness compared with the traditional method.
 - 🙉 **High Imperceptibility:** The watermarked audio has over 38dB SNR and 4.3 PESQ, which means it is inaudible to humans.
 Listen the watermarked audio: [https://wavmark.github.io/](https://wavmark.github.io/).
 - 😉 **Easy for Extending:** This project is entirely python based.
 You can easily leverage our underlying PyTorch model to implement a custom watermarking system with higher capacity and robustness.
 - 🤗 **Huggingface Online Demo:** https://huggingface.co/spaces/M4869/WavMark